rish-16/rish-16.github.io/_posts/2022-04-24-expressive-gnns.md

 ---

 <img src="/images/2022-04-24-expressive-gnns/1wl.png" width="100%">

+__Figure 6.1:__ Expressiveness is quantitatively defined using the WL Hierarchy. __(top left)__ is the original graph. __(top right)__ shows 1-WL expressiveness using the immediate 1-hop neighbourhood.
+The gray rectangles are the aggregated messages from the immediate neighbours.
+This is rather trivial.

 <img src="/images/2022-04-24-expressive-gnns/2wl.png" width="100%">

+__Figure 6.2:__ Here, I show 2-WL expressiveness using the 2-hop neighbourhood.

 <img src="/images/2022-04-24-expressive-gnns/3wl.png" width="100%">

-__Figure 6:__ Expressiveness is quantitatively defined using the WL Hierarchy. __(top left)__ is the original graph. __(top right)__ shows 1-WL expressiveness using the immediate 1-hop neighbourhood. __(middle)__ shows 2-WL expressiveness using the 2-hop neighbourhood. __(bottom)__ shows 3-WL expressiveness using the 3-hop neighbourhood.
+__Figure 6.3:__ Likewise, here, I show 3-WL expressiveness using the 3-hop neighbourhood.

+The objective is discriminate both graphs (hence the $$\neq$$) despite their structures being the same.
 Altogether, they form rooted subtrees w.r.t. the target nodes being compared.
-The gray rectangles are the aggregated messages from the immediate neighbours.

 ---